On the Boundary Conformal Field Theory Approach to Symmetry-Resolved Entanglement: A Review on Boundaries in the Free Boson

 reveals how distinct boundary conditions embed a $U(1)$ symmetry into $U(1)\times U(1)$.
 This used \eqref{conservationNoetherCharge} and \eqref{conservationTopCharge} and in going to the last expression we have chosen the manifold to be a strip.
 Clearly, for $(a=1,b=0)$ conservation of $\cQ_{\text{bdy}}$ requires Neumann boundaries, while $(a=0,b=1)$ selects Dirichlet conditions.

 Turning to mixed boundaries, we choose to have a Neumann condition at $\sigma=\pi$ and a Dirichlet condition at $\sigma=0$.
 This yields

 No parameters $a,b$ can be chosen to have this expression vanish.
 Hence no conserved $U(1)$ charge can be embedded into the original $U(1)\times U(1)$ symmetry.
-This may be checked explicitly using the solution for the free boson,
+This may be checked explicitely using the solution for the free boson,

 The same conclusion is obtained for the reversed case of a Neumann condition at $\sigma=0$ and a Dirichlet condition at $\sigma=\pi$.
 Here the bosonic solution is

 Observe that the mode $a_0$ does not even act on $\cH_{ND/DN}$.
 It has been twisted, $a_0\to a_{\frac{1}{2}}$.
 Furthermore, $[L_0,a_{\frac{1}{2}}]=-\frac{1}{2}a_{\frac{1}{2}}\neq0$, and thus this mode is no symmetry generator!